mklabs/yo-complete/readme.md

 This is a work in progress package, and will remain on github (no npm publish).
 It serve as a playground to develop the `3.0.0` version of tabtab.

+## Tests

+With the repo cloned, run the following:

+    npm install
+    npm test

+    # without nyc
+    npm run mocha

+To see debugging statements, you'll need to run this instead:

+    DEBUG='yo-complete*' ./node_modules/.bin/mocha

+## Linking

+    npm link

+To add the `yo-complete` binary available system-wide.
+Debugging statements are enabled by default unless there is already a `DEBUG` environment variable.